jboy/nim-pymod/README.md

 Here's a short "Hello world" example (assumed to be in a file called `greeting.nim`):

+'''Nimrod
 ## Compile this Nim module using the following command:
 ##   python path/to/pmgen.py greeting.nim

 import strutils  # `%` operator

 import pymod
 import pymodpkg/docstrings

 proc greet*(audience: string): string {.exportpy.} =
   docstring"""Greet the specified audience with a familiar greeting.

   The string returned will be a greeting directed specifically at that audience.
   """
   return "Hello, $1!" % audience

 initPyModule("hw", greet)
+'''

 Use the Python script `pmgen.py` to auto-generate & compile the boilerplate code: